ebosetalee/Understanding-Python/data_structure/Data-structures-&-algorithms.md

 Queue can be implemented using an Array, Stack or Linked List.
 The easiest way of implementing a queue is by using an Array.
 Initially the head(FRONT) and the tail(REAR) of the queue points at the first index of the array (starting the index of array from 0).
 As we add elements to the queue, the tail keeps on moving ahead, always pointing to the position where the next element will be inserted, while the head remains at the first index.

+__Types of Queues in Data Structure__
+Queue in data structure is of the following types:
+1. Simple Queue
+2. Circular Queue
+3. Priority Queue
+4. Dequeue (Double Ended Queue)

+__Simple Queue__
+The simple queue is a normal queue where insertion takes place at the FRONT of the queue and deletion takes place at the END of the queue.

+__Circular Queue__
+In a circular queue, the last node is connected to the first node to make a circle.
+Circular queue is also called as Ring Buffer.
+This can use an array or circular Linked list.
+Insertion in a circular queue happens at the END and deletion at the FRONT of the queue.

+__Priority Queue__
+In a priority queue, the nodes will have some predefined priority.
+Insertion in a priority queue is performed in the order of arrival of the nodes.
+The node having the least priority will be the first to be removed from the priority queue.

+__Dequeue (Doubly Ended Queue)__
+In a Double Ended Queue, insertion and deletion operations can be done at both FRONT and END of the queue.

+- __Implementation of Double ended Queue:__
+Here we will implement a double ended queue using a circular array.
+It will have the following methods:
+- push_back : inserts element at back
+- push_front : inserts element at front
+- pop_back : removes last element
+- pop_front : removes first element
+- get_back : returns last element
+- get_front : returns first element
+- empty : returns true if queue is empty
+- full : returns true if queue is full

 ### __What is an Algorithm ?__